-My lifelong interest in wilderness preservation led me to working with Dr Ian Player, who graciously wrote the Foreword to my book ‘Connections with Wilderness.’
-I was especially touched when he wrote that “Laurens van der Post would have loved this book because it has the right feel.”
-I have also had the privilege of working closely with Vance Martin of The WILD Foundation in the United States, learning so much about the earth’s last wild places, and the desperate efforts to conserve them.
+My deep interest in wilderness preservation led me to working with Dr Ian Player, who graciously wrote the Foreword to my book ‘Connections with Wilderness.’
+I was especially touched when he wrote “I particularly like this book because it has a poetry about it and the poets are able to see way beyond our normal range of vision.”

 My path has taken me on spiritual journeys to Kenya and Tanzania, as well as deep into the remote landscapes of the Kalahari desert, where I carried the songs of the San in my heart.
 And then long trips into the faraway mountains of the Cederberg brought me into contact with ancient Stoneage rock art sites, which had a profound influence on my work.
 These experiences inspired a small collection of poems that was published by Mallard Publishers, and launched at the Iziko Museum.

-Our latest book, Watching Whales and Dolphins in southern Africa was published by Penguin Random House, with a Foreword by our friend Mark Carwardine.
+Our latest book, ‘Watching Whales and Dolphins in southern Africa’ was published by Penguin Random House, with a Foreword by our friend Mark Carwardine, Zoologist and BBC Presenter.

 “Come forth into the light of things, let nature be your teacher…”

-I truly believe that living a simple life, connected to the land, mindful of our material impacts, walking that extra mile to purchase organic, upcycle, reuse, restore and recycle, adds a significant depth to one’s life that resonates with the knowledge that we are living in harmony with the wider living world around us.
+I truly believe that living a simple life, connected to the land, mindful of our material impacts, walking that extra mile to purchase organic, reuse, restore and recycle, adds a significant depth to one’s life that resonates with the knowledge that we are living in harmony with the wider living world around us.